 Dover Cinque port, famous white cliffs and Dover Castle

-Faversham Market Town of Kings with lots of old pubs and lovely creek.
+Faversham Market Town of Kings with lots of old pubs, live music in historic old pubs and lovely creek.
 Photos

 Herne Bay Amazing coastal views